nlt-python/Gradebook/README.md

 * homework and extra credit assignment scores from a third-party program – **‘generated_hmwk_scores.csv’**
 * other assignments and their scores administered through our LMS – **‘generated_other_scores.csv’**

 Although the names, assignments and grades are fake, the nuances in each type of CSV file is preserved to demonstrate some of the data cleaning aspects of this project.
-All assignment scores are randomly generated with lower and upper limits using numpy’s np.random.normal().
-The Python script to generate these CSV files is located in generate_csvs.py.
+All assignment scores are randomly generated with lower and upper limits using numpy’s *np.random.normal()*.
+The Python script to generate these CSV files is located in ***generate_csvs.py***.
 For example,

 * Student names may be different in different data sources.
 The school roster contains student names as “Last Name, First Name” and middle initial, where applicable, whereas the LMS omits the middle initial.
 Students provide their own names for the third-party publisher that hosts the homework and may sometimes use their married name or revert to their birth name; this discrepancy is not addressed in this project.
 * Some of the columns in the LMS CSV file may have different headers compared to the ones in the homework file, but they contain the same or similar data.
 Also, both the LMS and homework CSV files refer to student names as “Name” whereas the roster file uses “Student Name”.